danielealbano/cachegrand/README.md

 ### TODO

 cachegrand is still under heavy development, the goals for the 0.1 milestone are the following:
+- implement self-balancing spinlocks to minimise the memory accesses when there is high contention;
+- implement a sliding spinlock window to release locked chunks in advance if possible;
+- implement an lock-free, atomic-free, ring-buffer queue for the internal threadpool implementation;
+- implement the networking
+    - using io_uring and liburing for the IO
+    - implementing a network channel and network protocol components to be able to support a number of different protocols with minimal overhead
-- implement the lock-free, fixed queue, auto-scalable threadpool;
+    - implement a basic support for the redis protocol;
+    - implement a basic http webserver to provide general stats;
+    - implement a basic http webserver to provide simple CRUD operations;
 - implement the data backing layer, with per-thread sharding in-memory and on-disk:
-    - preadv/pwritev/splice;
+    - liburing and io_uring;
     - append only;
     - block-based with a variable block size;
-    - uses an LSMTree approach where the first ring is always kept in memory and when it grows it's flushed to the disk, data are written directly to the disk if bigger then the allowed threshold to be NVME friendly;
-- implement the network layer:
-    - plain epoll, read/write, sendfile, socket sharded per thread;
-    - threadpool to manage the network, each thread in the pool will manage it's own backlog, socket set and will have it's own slab allocator;
-    - use simple array to store the data structures, better to use more memory and spawn a new thread if really needed that doing atomic operations continuously;
-- implement a basic support for the redis protocol for the GET and the SET operations;
-- write documentation coverage;
+- write documentation;
-- improve code testing & coverage.

 ### FUTURE TODO